fission-codes/kit/fonts/README.md

 Add the `*.woff2` files to the rest of your files under the `fonts` directory.
 This directory needs to be relative to your generated css file.
 Import the provided font css files into your main css file.

+Alternatively, use the `fontFaces` function from `Kit.js` to generate font-face rules for usage in Tailwind.
+See the function docs for more info.

 ```shell